Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Introduction

 Subsequently, we apply this overarching theory to several problem instances.
-For the Markov transition matrix estimation problem, we instantiate our deterministic bound to get a probabilistic bound which provably attains the minimax lower bound \citep{zhang2019spectral}.
+For the Markov transition matrix estimation problem, we instantiate our deterministic bound to get a probabilistic bound, which provably attains the minimax lower bound \citep{zhang2019spectral}.
 We further employed the framework to address other types of problems, encompassing multitask learning with low-rank-plus-sparse structure and robust structured covariance estimation.

 To complement the acquired upper bounds, we turn to lower bounds.
-Specifically, in our deterministic result, we argue the rates of all terms are of optimal order by proving a matching deterministic lower bound defined in Section \ref{sec:results-matrix-decomposition}.
+Specifically, in our deterministic result, we argue the rates of all terms are of optimal order by proving a matching deterministic lower bound.
 In various noise settings including the Markov transition noise setting, we establish minimax risk, thereby showcasing the results' tightness.

-To summarize, our contributions are three-hold.
+To summarize, our contributions are three-fold.
 First of all, we formulate a general low-rank-plus-sparse matrix denoising problem that encompasses most statistical problems involving matrix estimation where the noise distribution across entries can be arbitrarily dependent and distributed.
-We develop an incoherent-constrained least-square optimization method that provably attains minimax risk in various scenarios and the method can be implemented in practice using an alternating minimization algorithm.
+We develop an incoherent-constrained least-square optimization method that provably attains minimax risk in various scenarios, and the method can be implemented in practice using an alternating minimization algorithm.
 Secondly, we find that the difference between two arbitrary low-rank incoherent matrices has energy spread across entries, namely, cannot be too sparse.
 This intermediate result sheds light on the geometric structure of low-rank incoherent matrix space as a subset of the entire matrix space.
-Thirdly, we employ our general theory to solve an important problem of estimating Markov transition matrix.
-We prove that our method achieves minimax lower bound.
-Further, we extend the study to estimating conditional mean which is an essential part in reinforcement learning.
+Thirdly, we employ our general theory to solve an important problem of estimating the Markov transition matrix.
+We prove that our method achieves the minimax lower bound.
+Further, we extend the study to the estimation of the conditional mean, which is an essential part in reinforcement learning.
 We prove that this structure promotes the statistical rate if the value vector is random and independent of the Markov chain data.
 In addition, we apply our result to multitask regression and structured covariance estimation.
-Extension of our general theory to rectangular matrix estimand is presented in Appendix \ref{sec:extension-rectangular}.
+An extension of our general theory to rectangular matrix estimand is presented in Appendix F in the supplementary material.